Regensburg During the Holocaust

-The Jewish Community of Wiesbaden under the Nazi Regime
+The Community of Regensburg in the Early Years of the Nazi Regime

 In 1933, there were 427 Jews in Regensburg, out of a total population of 81,106.
 Branches of many Jewish organizations were active in the community: the Central Association of German Citizens of Jewish Faith (Central Verein), Jewish Assistance (Jüdischen Hilfsverein), the Reich Federation of Jewish Front Soldiers (Reichsbund Jüdischer Frontsoldaten), the Jewish History and Literature Association and many Zionist organizations.
 The Cultural Federation of German Jews (Jüdischer Kulturbund), which had some 200 members, organized performances and concerts featuring Jewish artists invited to the city.
 The Jewish youth had the choice of the Ultra-orthodox Ezra movement, the Association of Jewish Youth (Jüdischer Jugendverein) and the Maccabi Zionist sports association.

 The community maintained a synagogue, several other religious institutions, a school that was operative until 1937 and a public library.
 A number of charitable, welfare and cultural organizations were active in the community, including an organization supporting the school, an organization for the development of social and cultural life in the community and a loan fund that also maintained activity until 1937.
 There was a hevra kaddisha (burial society) – the first for the general public, the second for women only, the later was also responsible for arranging the hospitalization of poor children and assistance for impoverished Jews recovering from illness.
 A charitable fund helped provide heating for poor families, and another fund helped new brides.
 Some of the children were taught religious studies by the community rabbi Magnus Weinberg.
 He retired in 1935, and was succeeded by Rabbi Dr. Felix Salomon.